WilliamHammond/Personal-Site/src/portfolio/unityrts.md

 The mechanics are straightforward; you’re given a single resource, “oil,” and you can make tanks.
 If you lose your main base, you lose.
 The last player standing wins.
-The full source can be found here https://github.com/williamhammond/RealTimeStrategy.
+The full source can be found [here](https://github.com/williamhammond/RealTimeStrategy).

 ## Overview